 Equipment

-- Large, heavy, grill safe fry pan (I use a Weber Gourmet System Griddle, but a heavy cast iron or enameled cast iron pan will also work on the grill)
+- Large, heavy, grill-safe fry pan (I use a Weber Gourmet System Griddle or a cast iron fry pan.)

 Ingredients